-Located in the Lowman Student Center, the University Bookstore is the official bookstore for Sam Houston State University.
+Located in the Lowman Student Center, Barnes and Noble University Bookstore is the official bookstore for Sam Houston State University.
 The bookstore carries all required textbooks for all classes offered by the University, as well as provides required school supplies and course materials.
 There is also a wide variety of SHSU clothing, gifts and other merchandise.
-The bookstore is open from 7:30 a.m. to 5 p.m., Monday through Thursday and Friday 7:30 a.m. to 4 p.m.
+The bookstore is open from 7:30 a.m. to 5 p.m., Monday through Thursday.
+Friday 7:30 a.m. to 4 p.m.
 Saturday 10 a.m. to 2 p.m. during the fall and spring semester, and for special occasions such as graduation, homecoming, Saturdays@Sam, and home football games.
 The bookstore has revised hours during the summer and holiday schedule.
-For additional information about the goods and services provided, call (936) 294-1862.
+For additional information about the goods and services provided, call (936) 294-1862 or visit us online at shsu.bncollege.com.